 Mono Pond State Park Reserve (Columbia, Connecticut)

-Cyclists enjoy the view at Mono Pond State Park Reserve in Connecticut.
+Cyclists enjoy Mono Pond State Park Reserve in Connecticut.
 Photo: Richard Freeda

 With lowland blueberry swamps and rocky foothills, Mono Pond State Park Reserve is a destination for mountain biking, hiking, birdwatching, paddling, and fishing.
 But come fall, it is one of the best spots in Connecticut for leaf-peeping.
 Last year, we conveyed 403 acres of forestland and five miles of trails, nearly tripling the size of the park.
 Support our work in Connecticut.